 Deferment occurs under circumstances approved by the lender, most commonly enrollment in school.
 With deferment, your student loan principal and interest payments are put on hold.
 Your lender will not likely include your student loan payments in your DTI ratio if you can show that they’ll be deferred for at least 12 months after your closing date.

 Forbearance occurs when you can’t make your monthly student loan payment.
 The lender will agree to reduce your loan payment or cancel it completely for a specific period of time.
 Interest still accrues on your loan during a forbearance.
 Because forbearance is based on financial hardship it’s looked at with more scrutiny by a mortgage lender.

 If you can’t pay your student loan, a mortgage lender will be concerned.
 You also won’t be able to make timely mortgage payments, which in most cases will be higher than a student loan payment.
 To deal with this increased risk a VA mortgage lender is going to require that the full monthly payments on a student loan in forbearance be included in your DTI ratio.

 As the student debt crisis continues to be dealt with and new solutions emerge from the government, more opportunities to lighten your student loan debt are becoming available.
 There are a number of ways for your debt to be forgiven, for a full breakdown of the Department of Education’s Forgiveness, Cancellation, and Discharge Program, read their guide here.
 Military members and servicemen are eligible for forgiveness through military service or the Segal AmeriCorps Education Award.

 If you’re considering a home purchase, first ask yourself if you’re on strong financial footing and ready to make the commitment.
-If you decide you’re ready call a VA loan specialist at 855-524-7279 to discuss how your student loans will play in the homebuying process.
+If you decide you’re ready, call a VA loan specialist at 855-524-7279 to discuss how your student loans will play in the homebuying process or get started online today.
 You can also email me with your questions at email@example.com.